rutkowski-tomasz/GeoDistanceCalculator/README.md

 ## Project kubernetes startup

-Note: If you only want to start the solution without pushing new images you should omit 2-4 steps from below list
+✅ If you only want to start the solution without pushing new images you should omit 2-4 steps from below list

+🌶 To fully deploy to kubernetes and communicate with the pods, an ingress controller should be created.
+Also the HTTPS communcation issue should be resolved with registering domain and installing certbot.

 1. Set **DOCKER_REGISTRY** env variable `export DOCKER_REGISTRY=rutkowski/`
 2. Login to repository `docker login`